darkerz7/CSGO-Plugins/EntWatch_DZ/ReadME.txt

 	*entwatch_hud_channel		<0-5>		- Change HUD Channel/Group Dynamic channel.
 Default 5
 #Client CMDs:
-	*sm_hud				- Switches the player’s display of the HUD *sm_hudpos <x> <y>		- Allows you to set the position of the HUD *sm_hudcolor <R> <G> <B> <A>	- Allows you to set the color of the HUD
+	*sm_hud				- Switches the player’s display of the HUD *sm_hudname			- Switches the display of player names in HUD *sm_hudpos <x> <y>		- Allows you to set the position of the HUD *sm_hudcolor <R> <G> <B> <A>	- Allows you to set the color of the HUD